Your new Agent-First CMS

-One HTML attribute.
+Let your agent handle it.
+Simple setup.
+One HTML attribute in your code.
 Full content round-trip.
 Zero everything else.

 Four steps.